aaronspring/test_website/index.md

 ## Data

 ### Timings

+The organizers explicitly choose to run this competition on past 2020 observations.
+We are aware of the dangers of overfitting (see [rules](#rules)), if the ground truth data is accessible.
+We decided against a real-time competition to shorten the project length and keep momentum high.
+Please find here an explicit list of the forecast dates required.

 1) Which forecast starts/target periods (weeks 3-4 & 5-6) to require to be submitted?
 - 53 forecasts issued on Thursdays in 2020 (since there are available from all S2S models, including our ECMWF benchmark)